 Dancers in lift in front of Eiffel Tower

-Performed by: The Company and School of Ballet Co.Laboratory
+Choreographed by Peter Davison and performed by The Company and School of Ballet Co.Laboratory.

 Friday, May 16 at 7:00pm